notification-icon

 As winter slowly begins, snowfalls begin in the Manaslu region, and it is eventually tough to trek.
 Nights will start to get colder.
 Until November, the trail is busy.
 It is the most apparent month with sparkling days.
 The daytime temperatures are warm and stable.
 We can see the clear blue sky in the early morning, and the mountain is phenomenal.

-Colder in the hills starts in December.
-The temperature will start to get cold, and it begins to snow.
+The hills get colder in December.
+The temperature will start to drop, and it will snow.
 We can still get the best view in December.
 It is a good time for the trek and great for Christmas and New Year’s break in the Tsum Valley trek.

 January and February are icy, and we must consider a higher-altitude hike.
 The weather is frigid and snowing, so it can block some high-pass trails.
 It is always hard to predict mountain weather.
 The temperature may change quickly from day to night.